-The glorious weather continued for me in Chicago, but in city # 3 of my Club CarlsonSM Global Travelers itinerary I decided to slow down a bit and focus on the idea that less is more.
+The glorious weather continued for me in Chicago, in city # 3 of my #GlobalTravelerSherry itinerary.
+Even though I only had 48 hours in Chicago, I decided to slow down a bit and focus on the idea that less is more.
 Yes, in Chicago there are millions of things to do and see, but I decided to focus on eating and photography in Chicago.
-In addition I threw in some therapeutic runs along the lakeshore (necessary after all of the eating), and was also able to see my friend Lisa who lives in Chicago as well as make a few new friends.
+In addition, I threw in some therapeutic runs along the lakeshore (necessary after all of the eating), and was also able to see my friend Lisa who lives in Chicago as well as make a few new friends.

 One of the most distinct buildings in the Chicago skyline – people know it as the Aqua building.
 There are no stuffy right angles here – just flowing, undulating curves!
-Of course with all of these curves the building had to be designed by a woman – right?
-The 81 story Aqua building is the tallest building designed by a woman -owned architectural firm and the first skyscraper from Chicago’s Jeanne Gang, of Studio Gang Architects.
-Yeah for women!
+Of course, with all of these curves, the building had to be designed by a woman – right?
+The 81-story Aqua building is the tallest building designed by a woman-owned architectural firm and the first skyscraper from Chicago’s Jeanne Gang, of Studio Gang Architects.
+Yea for women!

 The inside of the Radisson Blu Aqua Hotel was designed to feel welcoming and homey.
 Designer Jim Hamilton gave a nod to Chicago when he selected design elements that represented Chicago’s history and feel.
 The signage around the hotel was made of wood and represented Chicago’s printing history, and the Filini Restaurant and Bar was held up by steel beams paying homage to Chicago’s reputation as the birthplace of the skyscraper.
 The lobby had a warm welcome feel to it with a long modern fireplace and reclaimed Chicago brickwork.